 What is included?

 The “Riding Basics” training program is comprised of 3 hours in class theory as well as 15 hours of practical training on our bikes.
 We offer a variety of styles to choose from including sportbike, standard and cruiser style bikes.
 Also, if unsuccessful at passing your M2 test, we offer one retest at no charge.

 When/Where is it?

-This program is offered at multiple locations including Toronto, East North York, Central North York, Bowmanville, Oakville, St. Catharines, Orillia and Ottawa (see Locations pagefor more information) and we provide a variety of bikes at each training site.
+This program is offered at multiple locations including Toronto, North York, Scarborough, Bowmanville, Oakville, St. Catharines, Orillia and Ottawa (see Locations page for more information) and we provide a variety of bikes at each training site.
 Training starts in April.
 See the schedule here

 LSM Licence for 50 cc Scooters and Mopeds